-Today’s Role Model is Alyssa Edelman.
+Today’s Tech Role Model is Alyssa Edelman.
+Today, she’s a Customer Success Manager at Greenhouse, a SAAS organization that helps companies manage their recruiting processes.
 Throughout her career, Alyssa’s thrived in roles that let her help others and build relationships.
 Alyssa draws on her psychology background and her years of experience in customer service.
-Today, she’s a Customer Success Team Manager at Greenhouse, a SAAS that helps companies manage recruiting.

 What’s your official title and how long have you been in this role?

-I’m a Customer Success Team Manager, and I oversee two great teams within our larger Customer Success department.
-I’ve been at Greenhouse for three years, and I’ve been in a leadership position for a little over a year and a half.
+I’m a Customer Success Team Manager who oversees two great teams within our larger Customer Success department.
+For the past three years, I’ve been at Greenhouse and I’ve been in a leadership position for a little over a year and a half.

 As Greenhouse continued to sign more customers, having different workflows for companies of different sizes became important to help us scale our operations.
 Focusing on small- and medium-sized businesses (SMB) meant that I’d help build a team to execute on our first one-to-many account management strategy.
 I was eager to take on this challenge, as I knew SMB was only going to get bigger over time, and I’d get to lay the foundation for that growth.